kopijunkie/twitch-go-live-tweet-bot/README.md

 # Twitch "Go Live" Twitter Bot

-A simple bot written in node.js that posts a tweet when a specific Twitch channel is live.
+A simple Twitter bot written in node.js that posts a tweet if a specific Twitch channel is live.

 ## Usage